AqwamCreates/DataPredict/docs/WhyIDoNotEntertainProofOfValue.md

 Hence, I want the game developers to try out the DataPredict ecosystem without making them going bankrupt.

+## Value Is Also Dependent On How You Use It

+One of the most biggest annoyances are regarding to "proving" value is that it is highly dependent on how the user.

+If you can't use the tools properly, you are guaranteed not to get 100% of the value.
+This is true for Roblox Studio, Unity, and Unreal Engine.

+I have created value in terms of lowering development costs and time.
+Now it is your turn to extract money from using the DataPredict Ecosystem.

 ## Conclusion

 I have shown many ways on how the DataPredict ecosystem is already valuable in terms of: